 - Response on The Charity Commission for Northern Ireland’s Interim Reporting Requirements Consultation

-- NICVA response to Charity Commission's strategic plan
+- NICVA draft response to Charity Commission's draft strategic plan consultation